Trackage/trip/README.md

 ## Installing

-A) The package is easily installed from CRAN using 'install.packages("trip")' from R itself.
+A) The package is easily installed from CRAN using 'install.packages("trip")' from R.

 OR